lmiller1990/firechat/ABOUT.md

 For something like a chat application, where you only want the most recent data for a particular conversation, and real time updates are essential, we need a way to update the page without refreshing.
 Enter: JavaScript, a language that operates in the browser, and can manipulate the interface without requiring a reload.

+#### Direct DOM manipulation - the "old" way

+Let's say the conversation looks like this:

+The traditional way to approach this kind of task is as follows.

+Old Elements

+Message 1: Hi
+Message 2: What's up
+Message 3: I'm doing great